ilyapuchka/Dependency-Injection-in-Cocoa/UIKonf.md

 ## Second step - abstractions

-^ But our code is not yet loosely coupled.
+^ But our code is not yet lossely coupled.
 The next big step for that is to model dependencies with abstractions.
-For that we will need to remember one of the SOLID principles.
+Lets remember one of the SOLID principles.

 ---